 Ginger Vieira is a type 1 diabetic, record-setting athlete, life coach and author who has written a number of books about living with type 1.
-We love her books at the Family Centre, especially Your Diabetes Science Experiment, which really helps empower people to approach challenges to type 1 management (like sports) in a methodical way.
+We love her books at the Family Centre, they really help empower people to approach challenges to type 1 management (like sports) in a methodical way.
 We have a copy you can read at the Family Centre.

 Disney has teamed up with Lilly Diabetes to create some great resources about fitness and type 1 for families.
 You can find lots of short articles and helpful hints here.